Once Upon a Time (TV series): Series overview

-In the fifth season, the characters embark on a quest to Camelot to find the Sorcerer Merlin (Elliot Knight) to free Emma from the powers of an ancient darkness.
+In the fifth season, the characters embark on a quest to Camelot to find Merlin (Elliot Knight) and free Emma from the powers of an ancient darkness.
 To complicate matters, King Arthur (Liam Garrigan) sets out to alter the balance between light and darkness using Excalibur and the help of a vengeful Zelena.
-A tragic loss forces Emma to lead a rescue party to the Underworld, where the gang encounters souls of those with unfinished business and must face the conniving Hades (Greg Germann).
+A tragic loss forces Emma to lead a rescue party to the Underworld, where they encounters souls of those with unfinished business and face the conniving Hades (Greg Germann).
 The characters' dangerous manipulations of magic lead to the separation of Regina and her Evil Queen persona, as well as the arrival of Dr. Jekyll (Hank Harris) and Mr. Hyde (Sam Witwer).

 In the sixth season, the residents of Storybrooke set out to protect the town from the combined threat of Mr. Hyde and an unleashed Evil Queen, as well as dealing with new arrivals from the Land of Untold Stories.
-Emma's destiny as the Savior weighs heavily on her, and her desperation to alter her fate leads to revelations about a mysterious new arrival: Aladdin (Deniz Akdeniz).
+Emma's destiny as the Savior weighs heavily on her, and her desperation to alter her fate leads to revelations about a mysterious new arrival, Aladdin (Deniz Akdeniz).
 The war between light and darkness leads to the arrival of the Black Fairy (Jaime Murray) as well as the final battle that was prophesied before the casting of the original curse.

 In the seventh and final season, years after the final battle, Lucy (Alison Fernandez) arrives in the fictional neighborhood of Hyperion Heights in Seattle, Washington with her Once Upon a Time book to find her now-adult father Henry (Andrew J. West), who is needed by his family.
-Henry, along with characters from the New Enchanted Forest, have been brought to the neighborhood under a new curse and are caught in a rising conflict involving Cinderella (Dania Ramirez) and Lady Tremaine (Gabrielle Anwar), whose dangerous history with Mother Gothel (Emma Booth) is revealed, as well as the agendas of Dr. Facilier (Daniel Francis).
+Henry, along with characters from the New Enchanted Forest, have been brought to the neighborhood under a new curse and are caught in a rising conflict involving Cinderella (Dania Ramirez), Lady Tremaine (Gabrielle Anwar), and Drizella (Adelaide Kane).
+Their dangerous history with Mother Gothel (Emma Booth) is revealed as do the agendas of Dr. Facilier (Daniel Francis).
 Lucy must try to break this new curse and free her parents with the help of the now-cursed Regina, Wish Realm (Note: The Wish Realm is a world created via a genie wish and is populated with alternate versions of the characters, first seen in the season six episode "Wish You Were Here".)
 Hook, Rumplestiltskin and Zelena.
 As they succeed in breaking the curse, the arrival of Wish Realm Rumplestiltskin with a plot to condemn every hero into eternal unhappiness leads to an ultimate sacrifice to save their happily ever after.